If you wish to commission a portrait of your pet, a good reference photo is the main ingredient. I don’t know your pet personally so this means:

 If your pet is no longer with you, I will do my best to work from the photos you’ve got.
 If you are able to take more photos however, here’s a few tips you might wish to keep in mind when trying to get the perfect shot.

-Mobile phones are not suitable as the photos will be too small and not sharp enough.
 Use a good digital camera and do not reduce the size of the photos when you download them onto your computer.
 The larger the resolution, the more detail I will be able to see.

 If possible, take the photos outside on a nice (but not too sunny) day.
 You might want to ask someone to help you, maybe hold your pet or hold up a favourite toy or treat.
 Rustling bags sometimes works well with horses – we want your pet to look interested.
 The background does not matter as I won’t be drawing it (unless you would like me to).